SEVeriFast/severifast/README.md

 ## Running Experiments
 1. Clone this repository.
-2. Run `./scripts/install.sh`.
-This will install the dependencies needed to build components for running experiments and give you access to `/dev/kvm`, `/dev/sev`, and docker.
+2. Run `./scripts/install-build-deps.sh`.
+This will install dependencies needed to build required components.
+(Requires `sudo`)
-3. Run `./scripts/build.sh` to build the necessary components.
-This script builds the host kernel, the guest kernels used in the experiments with the configurations provided in `./kernel-configs`, Firecracker, the SEVeriFast boot verifier, QEMU, OVMF, and SEV tooling required to generate certificates and validate attestation reports.
+3. Run `./scripts/build.sh` to build the host kernel, the guest kernels used in the experiments with the configurations provided in `./kernel-configs`, Firecracker, the SEVeriFast boot verifier, QEMU, OVMF, and SEV tooling required to generate certificates and validate attestation reports.
+4. Run `./scripts/install.sh` to install the host kernel and SEV tools.
+(Requires `sudo`)
+5. Run `./scripts/setup.sh` to configure access to `/dev/kvm`, `/dev/sev`, and docker.
+This will also set up the attestation server and networking for VMs.
+(Requires `sudo`)
-4. Run `./scripts/run-all.sh` to run the experiments used in the paper.
+6. Run `./scripts/run-all.sh` to run the experiments used in the paper.
 Upon successful completion, the data collected will be placed in `./data` and figures will be generated from the new data and placed in `./figs/`. `./figs/paper` contains the plots used in the paper which should be compared to the new plots to validate results.

 ## Repo Structure
 ```